sidhmads/deribit-orderbook/README.md

    ```

 ## Thought Process
-- Scalability: The service is designed to be easily scalable within a microservice architecture.
+- The service is designed to be easily scalable within a microservice architecture.
 The use of the Cobra CLI allows for flexible command handling, making the service adaptable to different commands and arguments.

-- Instrument Handling: The service requires instrument names for subscribing to order books.
-The CLI allows users to specify the instruments and their types directly.

-- Instrument Subscription: Since Deribit's instrument API requires both the currency and the instrument type, users can set these parameters via the CLI using Cobra.
+- Since Deribit's instrument API requires both the currency and the instrument type, users can set these parameters via the CLI using Cobra.

-- WebSocket Integration: A base WebSocket struct was implemented with customizable OnOpenCallback and OnMessageCallback functions.
-This design promotes reusability, allowing the WebSocket code to be easily adapted for different data types, such as OHLCV data.
+- A base WebSocket struct was implemented with customizable OnOpenCallback and OnMessageCallback functions.
+This design promotes reusability, allowing the WebSocket code to be easily adapted for different use cases such as OHLCV and Order Updates.

-- Order Book Management: Given the high frequency of insertions, deletions, and searches, a Red-Black Tree data structure was chosen for managing the order book.
+- Given the high frequency of insertions, deletions, and searches, a Red-Black Tree data structure was chosen for managing the order book.

-- Testing: The codebase includes test cases for the custom order book and other critical functions, ensuring robustness and reliability.
+- The codebase includes test cases for the custom order book and other critical functions.